nsaunders/writing/posts/css-madness-to-hooks/index.md

 And whenever it lands, I hope React's `style` prop API will be updated accordingly.

-In the meantime, CSS Hooks gets me about 95% of the way there, and I am pretty happy with that for now.
+In the meantime, CSS Hooks gets me about 95% of the way there; and, after experiencing the alternatives, I am pretty happy with that (for now).
 I hope that Hooks will make your life easier, too.